Link Search Menu Expand Document

 4. Clone or download a zip of the Lab 5 starter code.
 Open the lab5 folder and open the lab5.ino file in your IDE.
 In the Library Manager (Tools -> Manage Libraries), install the “CapacitiveSensor” library if it is not installed already.

 The first time you build this code, you will see a compilation error for CapacitiveSensor.h.
-Open this file in an editor, and paste in the code as described in this Ed post.
+Open this file in an editor, and paste in the code below towards the top of the file.
 This is because the library has not been updated for RA4M1 boards.
+The code uses bare-metal programming to drive some pins as efficiently as possible.
+The 2024 course staff figured out what to write here according to the datasheet!

 Open the Serial Monitor, and upload and run the code on your Arduino.

-3. Comment out the calibrate() function call under the LAB STEP 4b comment and uncomment the test_calibration() function call under the LAB STEP 4c comment.
+2. Comment out the calibrate() function call under the LAB STEP 4b comment and uncomment the test_calibration() function call under the LAB STEP 4c comment.
 Upload and run your code.
-Observe the LCD screen: it should display nothing when no sensors on the gamepad are pressed, and display “X pressed” when sensor X is pressed, where X corresponds to UP, RIGHT, DOWN, or LEFT.
+Observe the Serial monitor: it should display nothing when no sensors on the gamepad are pressed, and display “X pressed” when sensor X is pressed, where X corresponds to UP, RIGHT, DOWN, or LEFT.
 If one or more sensors is miscalibrated, repeat Step 4b or check your circuit.

-A note on the code: a lot of the underlying behavior (setting up the sensor and LCD, displaying custom characters on the LCD, reading sensors) is abstracted away into the lab5_utils.ino file, along with the helper functions for this lab.
-While you do not need to read or modify this file for this lab, you may find it helpful refer to this file as well as lab5.h to see how certain types (like state, orientation, and xyo) are defined and used.
-If your course project will use capacitive sensing or the LCD screen, you should take a look at the code on your own time for a starting point on how these components are set up.
+A note on the code: a lot of the underlying behavior (setting up the matrix, storing the snake, reading sensors) is abstracted away into snakeUtils.ino and controllerUtils.ino.
+While you do not need to read or modify these files for this lab, you may find it helpful refer to this file as well as lab5.h to see how certain types (like fullState, orientation, and xyo) are defined and used.
+If your course project will use capacitive sensing or the LED matrix, you should take a look at the code on your own time for a starting point on how these components are set up.

-5. Implement two helper functions (under the comments reading LAB STEP 5) that correspond to your answers to prelab Q2 and Q3.
+5. Implement three helper functions (under the comments reading LAB STEP 5) that correspond to your answers to prelab Q2.

 7. Under the comment reading LAB STEP 7, implement the FSM that you and your partner decided on in step 2.

-The update_fsm function takes the current state and the three inputs described in the prelab.
-Just as described in the prelab, the order of operations is: 1) check the transition guard; 2) output something on the LCD; 3) modify the state variables (if needed); and 4) return the next state.
+The updateFSM function takes a struct that holds the current FSM state and state variables and the three inputs described in the prelab.
+Just as described in the prelab, the order of operations is: 1) check the transition guard; 2) output something if needed (snake util output functions or Serial); 3) modify the state variables (if needed); and 4) return the next state.

-You should follow the conventions described in class (which you will be graded on for this lab), namely that the FSM is implemented as a switch...case on the state input, where each case block checks the transitions and performs actions if the transition needs to be taken.
+You should not deviate from the conventions in the starter code (which you will be graded on for this lab), namely that the FSM is implemented as a switch...case on the state input, where each case block checks the transitions and performs actions if the transition needs to be taken.
 Some of the transitions from the prelab have been done for you, as a reference.
 The code is set up to return the current state for situations when a transition is not taken.

 3. Upload and run your code, and try playing the game.
 Even if the code does not work exactly correctly, get it checked off by a TA now.